stubbzieza/vmstats/README.md

 	the statistics every 60 seconds, and only for that interval.
 This means that there are two intervals that are lost per 60 second interval.
 There will be some work-around for this in a future version.

+	Filter file:

+	This file contains multiple line regex patterns, only matching strings from returned perf counters will be returned ^cpu.average will match the cpu.average metric and ^cpu.* will match all cpu metrics

 To Do:
     See TODO.txt